dustinbroussard/prompt-enhancer/README.md

 - Serve the app over HTTP(S) with a simple server (PWA requires http/https): for example `python3 -m http.server` and open `http://localhost:8000`.
 - Add to home screen when prompted or via Chrome menu.
 The banner will appear if not installed and not dismissed in the current session.
 - Toggle airplane mode and verify previously visited pages load, output/history remain accessible.
+ - Refresh on a deep link (e.g. `/#history`) while offline to confirm the shell fallback renders.

 ## Notes on Security
 - A strict CSP is included while still allowing inline styles/scripts used by the app.